 In Japan, organizations that manage no more than 100 hectares of forest* are considered small scale, while those that manage over 10,000 hectares are considered large scale.
 However, group certifications comprised of small or medium scale forest Management Units* are not considered as large scale.
 Organizations* that neither fit into the definition of small scale nor large scale organizations* are considered medium scale.

 Scale, intensity and risk: See individual definitions of the terms ‘scale’, ‘intensity’, and ‘risk’.

+Severity rate: Severity rate is the total number of work days lost per 1000 actual working hours.
+It represents the degree of severity of occupational accidents.

+[Calculation method] Severity rate = Total number of work days lost / Total actual working hours x 1,000

+(Source: Ministry of Health, Labor, and Welfare.
+Labor accident trend survey 2018.
+Explanation of main terms)

 Significant: For the purposes of Principle 9, HCVs 1, 2 and 6 there are three main forms of recognizing significance.